Search all sites near me now

 Tasman’s estuaries have suffered historic saltmarsh loss through reclamation - 30% loss across the district since 1900.
 Moutere and Ruataniwha estuaries have suffered the largest loss at 47% and 40% respectively.
 On average about two-thirds of the natural vegetated buffer margin around estuaries has been developed into pasture, residential and forestry land use.

-Tasman District Council monitors six estuaries from Waimea in the east to Whanganui in the west.
+Tasman District Council regularly monitors six estuaries from Waimea in the east to Whanganui in the west.
+Fine-scale assessments are undertaken at all of these except the Riuwaka-Motueka Delta estuaries.
 The purpose of this monitoring is to understand their condition and characterise and track changes in their ecological health.
 The Whanganui Inlet is the least modified monitored estuary with only 17% of the margin in pasture.

 Half of all estuaries in Tasman and Golden Bays are excessively muddy (greater than 10% of the estuary area filled with soft muds).
-The Waimea estuary is most affected at 47% soft mud (>50% mud content), with Waitapu and Motupipi at approximately 25%.
-Despite moderate to high nutrient loads to a few of Tasman’s estuaries (Waimea and Motupipi in particular) they have low to moderate nutrient enrichment (which manifests in nuisance algal growth and low oxygen concentrations).
+The Waimea estuary is most affected at 47% soft mud (i.e. with >50% silt or clay content), with Waitapu and Motupipi at approximately 25%.
+Despite moderate-to-high nutrient loads to a few of Tasman’s estuaries (Waimea and Motupipi in particular) they have low to moderate nutrient enrichment (which manifests in nuisance algal growth and low oxygen concentrations).
 This is due to the relatively high level of flushing.